kvqn/easyshell/README.md

 #### `problems:build-pkg`

-NextJs cannot do dynamically import problems from the problems directory when deployed on the edge.
-A problems cache is generated containing only the information needed by the nextjs application.
+Next.js cannot dynamically import problems from the problems directory when deployed on the edge.
+A problems cache is generated containing only the information needed by the Next.js application.
 This command generates that cache.

 Might require the following environment variables.